Un-Dam the Klamath: Background

 The Hupa, Karuk, Klamath, and Yurok have fished along the Klamath for thousands of years.
-Settlers invaded the region during the California Gold Rush and engaged in uncontrolled and destructive logging and mining which destroyed salmon spawning habitats and resulted in genocide.
-In 1855, it was reported that three out of every Yurok had been killed through settler violence or disease.
-Those who managed to survive were corralled into a small reservation, displaced and disconnected from most of their lands.
-By the 1870s, the population of all Indigenous peoples on the Klamath had declined by 75 percent.
-In the late 19th century, the forced removal of children to Indian boarding schools led to further cultural genocide and the destruction of Indigenous worldviews.

-In 1906, the first canal of the Klamath Irrigation Project was completed.
-Construction of Copco #1 and #2 began in 1918 and were completed shortly after.
-By the 1930s, the irrigation project had resulted in near total extinction of salmon.
+In 1906, the first canal of the Klamath Irrigation Project in the Upper Klamath Basin was completed.
+By the 1930s, the irrigation project had resulted in near total extinction of salmon in the upper basin.
 As a result, commercial fishing and Yurok tribal members were banned from fishing.

-The completion of the J.C.
-Boyle (1958) and the Iron Gate Dam (1964) damaged Indigenous lifeways and culture even more.
+Construction of Copco #1 dam for hydroelectric power began in 1918.
+The dam did not divert river water for irrigation but did prevent anadromous fish from passing that section of the river.
+Copco #2 dam was completed in 1925, resulting the in the dewatering of 1.7 miles of historic river channel in Ward's Canyon.
+The construction of two more hydroelectric dams, (J.C.
+Boyle in 1958 and Iron Gate in 1964) further reduced accessible fish habitat on the Klamath river, further degrading Indigenous lifeways and culture.
 Ron Reed, a member of the mid-Klamath Karuk Tribe, recalled that the river was the source of fish and other foods for his family into the 1960s, when the final dam, Iron Gate, was completed.